Joani of Albania: Biography

 Pelushi was born in a non-practicing Bektashi Muslim family on 1 January 1956 in Tirana.
 His family is originally from Përmet.
-In 1979, he became an Eastern Orthodox Christian and was secretly baptized by Fr.
+In 1979, he converted from Shia Islam to Eastern Orthodox Christianity and was secretly baptized by Fr.
 Kozma Qirjo (later, Bishop Kozma of Apollonia) with name in honor of St. John the Theologian.

 From 1979 to 1990, he worked at the Psychiatric Hospital of Tirana in the rehabilitation ward through occupational therapy.

 In November 1990, he left Albania for the United States, where he pursued theological studies at the Hellenic College Holy Cross Greek Orthodox School of Theology in Boston.
-He graduated with High Distinction on July, 11 1992, earning a Master of Theological Studies (MTS).
+He graduated with High Distinction on July 11, 1992, earning a Master of Theological Studies (MTS).

 As early as 1992, driven by a desire to contribute to the rebuilding of the Church, he reached out to Archbishop Anastasios of Albania and expressed his decision to return to Albania—at a time when many were seeking to leave the country.
 His commitment was met with joy by the Archbishop, who encouraged and congratulated him.

 In September of that year, he returned to Albania and, appointed by Archbishop Anastasios, he began working as a lecturer at the Theological Academy of the Autocephalous Orthodox Church of Albania, as well as serving in other capacities within the Church.

-July 11, 1992, Archbishop Anastasios ordained him as a deacon on then as a priest on July 11 the same year.
+On July 11, 1992, Archbishop Anastasios ordained him as a deacon and then as a priest on July 11 the same year.

-July 12, 1995, he received a scholarship from him and returned to the United States to pursue further studies at the Hellenic College Holy Cross Greek Orthodox School of Theology.
+On July 12, 1995, he received a scholarship from him and returned to the United States to pursue further studies at the Hellenic College Holy Cross Greek Orthodox School of Theology.
 For his outstanding performance during the 1995-1996 academic year, he was included in the National Dean’s List, which recognizes the top students from universities across the United States.
 After his return in 1996, he was appointed as director of the seminary as well as elevated as an archimandrite on November 19.

 In 1997, he graduated again with "High Distinction" in MT (Master of Theology, an advanced master's degree equivalent to a candidate in sciences) from Holy Cross, Boston.
 He returned to Albania, where he was appointed dean of the Theological Academy of the Orthodox Church, a position he held from 1996 until 1998, when he was appointed Metropolitan.